 - 1. A Panel Secretary will be nominated by the Academic Registrar. - 2.
 The Panel Secretary is responsible for making administrative arrangements and informing the student, in writing, of the date and time at which the Panel will take place.
 At least 10 working days' notice must be given.
-This notification must also include the following information: - a copy of all the evidence that will be provided to Panel members - details of the student's right to provide any evidence they wish the Panel to consider in advance of the meeting - details of any witnesses called by the Investigating Officer or Panel, and information on the student's right to call their own witnesses - details of the student's right to be accompanied by a friend or representative of Edge Hill Students' Union and a copy of the University's guidance on 'The Role of a Student Friend at Academic Conduct Proceedings' - 3.
-The student is expected to appear before the Panel.
+This notification must also include the following information: - a copy of all the evidence that will be provided to Panel members - details of the student's right to provide any evidence they wish the Panel to consider in advance of the meeting - details of any witnesses called by the Investigating Officer or Panel, and information on the student's right to call their own witnesses - details of the student's right to be accompanied by a friend or representative of Edge Hill Students' Union and a copy of the University's guidance on 'The Role of a Student Friend at Academic Conduct Proceedings', which sets out the University's position on legal representation during an internal process. - 3.
+The student is expected to appear before the Panel in the designated forum.
+Where appropriate, the Academic Registrar may agree that a student can participate through another means (for example by video call).
 In exceptional cases, for example verifiable illness, the Academic Registrar may agree to a scheduled meeting being deferred at the student's request.
 Where the student has been provided with sufficient notice of the date and time of the Panel but fails to attend without good reason, the Panel may continue in their absence. - 4.
 Details of any person accompanying the student, witnesses called by the student and/or any additional evidence being submitted must be provided to the Secretary no later than two working days before the Panel. - 5.
-Each Panel will consist of four individuals, as follows: - Chair the Chair will be a dean or associate dean from a faculty other than the student's own, or a dean of service - One member of academic staff from the student's own faculty, drawn from the pool of nominated members (outlined in Annex B) - An Edge Hill Students' Union representative - One external professional representative from the student's chosen profession who is licensed/authorised to practise by the relevant professional body - 6.
-No person who has previously been involved in the case or who has had any previous dealings with the student may be appointed to the Panel.
+Each Panel will consist of four individuals, as follows: - Chair the Chair will be a dean or associate dean from a faculty other than the student's own, or a dean of service - One member of academic staff from the student's own faculty, drawn from the pool of nominated members (outlined in Annex B) - An Edge Hill Students' Union representative - One external professional representative from the student's chosen profession who is licensed/authorised to practise by the relevant professional body